 This is accomplished, in part, by documenting high school and/or university experiences with children prior to entering the TEP.
 One hundred fifty clock hours of involvement are required.
 Experiences may include teaching, coaching, tutoring, or other forms of educational service to children or to schools.
 Volunteer and service work that is done to benefit children is also considered evidence of existing commitment.
 The TEP Handbook contains further information on this requirement and its documentation.

-All students are expected to:• Engage in formal or informal experiences, service work with children or in schools prior to applying to the TEP.• Present all required program application materials by established deadlines.• Submit satisfactory Phase I, II and edTPA portfolios, each with a maximum of one revision.• Submit qualifying ACT/SAT/GRE scores or pass each segment of the CORE/PPST on either the first or the second attempt (Subsequent attempts are at the student's option.)• Complete EDU 210 or 215, 311 or 315, and/or 312 with an overall maximum of one unsatisfactory experience.• Undergo a background and criminal history check in EDU 100/EDU 102, when applying to the Teacher Education Program, and when applying to Student Teach.• Demonstrate punctuality, dependability, and professional integrity in the completion of courses and course assignments, and in all field placements.
-Note: Students should be aware that deadlines for field experience forms and TB test results occur the semester prior to placement/enrollment: Fall enrollment – May 15, Winter Session Enrollment – November 15, Spring Enrollment – December 15, Summer I Enrollment – March 30.• Follow university rules pertaining to social conduct, classroom conduct, and academic integrity.• Maintain ethical, professional, and respectful behavior in all contacts with school children, school personnel, university peers and faculty, and professional colleagues.
+All students are expected to:• Engage in formal or informal experiences, service work with children or in schools prior to applying to the TEP• Present all required program application materials by established deadlines• Submit satisfactory Phase I, Phase II and edTPA portfolios, each with a maximum of one revision• Submit qualifying ACT/SAT/GRE scores or pass each segment of the CORE/PPST on either the first or the second attempt (subsequent attempts are at the student's option)• Complete EDU 210 and EDU 311or EDU312 with an overall maximum of one unsatisfactory experience• Undergo a background and criminal history check in EDU 100/EDU 102, when applying to the Teacher Education Program, and when applying to Student Teach• Demonstrate punctuality, dependability, and professional integrity in the completion of courses and course assignments, and in all field placements.
+Note: Students should be aware that deadlines for field experience forms and TB test results occur the semester prior to placement/enrollment: Fall enrollment – May 15, Winter Session Enrollment – November 15, Spring Enrollment – December 15, Summer I Enrollment – March 30.• Follow university rules pertaining to social conduct, classroom conduct, and academic integrity• Maintain ethical, professional, and respectful behavior in all contacts with school children, school personnel, university peers and faculty, and professional colleagues

 Students who are denied admission to, or continuation in, any part of the TEP have the right of appeal, using the grade appeal procedure contained in the Student Handbook.
-All students who are unsuccessful in the TEP have access to alternative career counseling through their Education advisor/mentor or through Career Services, or both.
+All students who are unsuccessful in the TEP have access to alternative career counseling through their Education advisor/mentor and through Career Services.

 The TEP requires that students demonstrate knowledge, skills and dispositions toward teaching.
 All Elementary Education major and Secondary Education minor course work must be completed with a grade of C or better.
 In addition to a minimum overall GPA of 2.75, students must demonstrate professional behavior throughout their university years.
 Reference to these criteria can be found in the Teacher Education Handbook.
 The Education Department reserves the right to counsel students out of the program when appropriate.